mongodb/mongodb-atlas-cli/README.md

 ## License

-MongoDB CLI and Atlas CLI are released under the Apache 2.0 license.
+MongoCLI and AtlasCLI are released under the Apache 2.0 license.
 See [LICENSE](LICENSE)